Edited July 2020, last review June 2022

 The antibody response to B. henselae has been investigated for the identification of vaccine candidates.
 The kinetics in response to B. henselae antigens in chronically infected experimental cats is highly variable in degree and duration (Chomel et al., 1996; Kordick et al., 1999; Yamamoto et al., 2002).
 The extent of serologic cross-reactivity to other Bartonella species needs to be clarified.
 Reinfection by a different strain of B. henselae is possible, as supported by the isolation of unrelated bacterial clones from the same cat at different times (Arvand et al., 2008).
 Antibodies are therefore considered not protective, and Bartonella spp.-seropositive cats may be infected (Fabbi et al., 2004).

-Bartonella laboratory testing is required for feline blood donors, for pet cats belonging to immunosuppressed persons, or when a human Bartonella-related disease is diagnosed in a people that live with cats or have contact with cats.
+Bartonella laboratory testing is required for feline blood donors, for pet cats belonging to immunosuppressed persons, or when a human Bartonella-related disease is diagnosed in a person that lives with cats or has contact with cats.

 Cultivation of the bacterium is the gold standard method of diagnosis of Bartonella infection, but because of the high prevalence of infection in healthy cats in endemic areas, a positive culture is not confirmatory of disease, and other compatible diagnoses must be ruled out.

 The disease is therefore diagnosed on the basis of exclusion, and by assessing the response to therapy.
 This ‘ex juvantibus’-inference about disease causation from the observed response to a treatment may apply to uveitis, endocarditis and multifocal CNS disease, which can all be compatible with feline bartonellosis.

 Serology (IFAT or ELISA) is more useful for exclusion than for confirmation, because of the low positive predictive value (39-46%) compared to the good negative predictive value (87-97%; Chomel et al., 1995; Gurfield et al., 2001; Fabbi et al., 2004; Guptill et al., 2004).

 Repeated blood cultures are required or PCR performed on more than one kind of biological sample (blood, lymph node, oral swab; Pennisi et al., 2010; Drummond et al., 2018).
 A combinational approach with pre-enrichment culture and PCR increases sensitivity (Breitschwerdt et al., 2007).